 Even from behind his trademark Venetian guise, there’s no masking the love Claptone shares with an audience.
-As shown in the success of The Masquerade, alluring crowds of thousands to sold-out venues across L.A, London, Amsterdam, Mexico City, Miami, Paris, Bogota, Santiago de Chile, San Francisco, Madrid, New York, Melbourne as well as Buenos Aires, which was with more than 17.000 people attending the biggest The Masquerade show to date.
-After a massively well-received first Ibiza season in 2019, which welcomed MK, Diplo, Purple Disco Machine, Duke Dumont, Kerri Chandler, Basement Jaxx and many more to the idyllic shores of the White Isle for a string of majestic parties, Claptone brings his spellbinding event concept, back to Pacha Ibiza for a second season next summer with the weekly run of parties - now on Saturday night.
+As shown in the success of The Masquerade, alluring crowds of thousands to sold-out venues across L.A, London, Amsterdam, Mexico City, Miami, Paris, Bogota, Santiago de Chile, San Francisco, Madrid, New York, Melbourne as well as Buenos Aires, which was with more than 20,000 people attending the biggest The Masquerade show to date.
+After a massively well-received first Ibiza season in 2019, which welcomed MK, Diplo, Purple Disco Machine, Duke Dumont, Kerri Chandler, Basement Jaxx and many more to the idyllic shores of the White Isle for a string of majestic parties, Claptone has brought his spellbinding event concept, back to Pacha Ibiza for a second season this summer with the weekly run of parties - now on Saturday night.

-It doesn’t stop there for the busiest bird in nightlife.
+It doesn’t stop there for the busiest being in nightlife.
 Delivering consistently electric DJ sets and infectious tunes across the genre spectrum are merely how Claptone gets the tip of his golden beak wet.
 With 50+ weekly live streamed sets across 2020/21 that reached a staggering total of 100 Million combined views on YouTube, Claptone also won the vote for ‘Highest House DJ’ four consecutive years in DJ Mag’s Top 100 DJs.

 Along with support from shrewd talents, Claptone enlists timeless vocalists from myriad eras such as Barry Manilow and Seal, fresh-faced acts like James Vincent McMorrow and Mansionair, as well as repeat collaborators Nathan Nicholson and Peter Bjorn and John (to name a few), creating a veritable rap sheet of names hand-picked by the masked avenger, then hand-delivered to the masses in the form of a 14-track, indie-pop-oriented magnum opus.